 How Many Hours per Day Can I Wear My Contact Lenses?

-Some extended wear contact lenses can be worn for 30 days, day and night.
+Patients may wear some extended wear contact lenses for 30 days, day and night.
 But in most cases, we still recommend that our patients put their contacts in every morning and remove them (and clean them) every night before bed.
 This lessens the chances of eye infection and other problems with long-term contact lens wear.
 Plus, it is good to give your eyes a break from wearing lenses.
 The optimal time for wearing contact lenses is a maximum of 10-12 hours per day.

 Schedule a Consultation